constellation-app/constellation/CoreDataAccessView/release/modules/ext/docs/CoreDataAccessView/data-access-options.md

 When a template is saved, you are prompted to name the template.
 If a template of that name has already been saved, you will be asked if you want to overwrite it.
-Preferences are saved by default in the directory &lt;HOME_DIRECTORY&gt;/.CONSTELLATION/DataAccessView.
+Templates are saved by default in the directory &lt;HOME_DIRECTORY&gt;/.CONSTELLATION/DataAccessView.
 (The name of the file in which the template is saved is encoded so it doesn't clash with file system limitations.)
 Files in this directory can be copied and deleted using your favourite file management utility.

-Preferences are being saved with assigned keyboard shortcuts.
+Templates are being saved with assigned keyboard shortcuts.
 Default keyboard shortcuts are 'Alt 1', 'Alt 2', ... , 'Alt 5'.
 Users can save templates with the keyboard shortcut of their choice.